 Expanding the Canadiana Collections

-The Héritage collection was also enhanced with content added to the popular Letters Patent (Western Land Grants) collection, as well as to several Dept. of Indian Affairs collections, including material relating to the Caradoc Agency.
-Other collections that were enhanced include: Registers and ledgers cards of ships closed-out, and Nominal rolls and paylists for the Volunteer Militia.
+The Héritage collection was also enhanced with content added to the popular Letters Patent (Western Land Grants) collection, as well as to several Dept. of Indian Affairs collections, including the School Files Series, the Thousand Series, and the Black Series of the Central Registry System.

 Increasing Discoverability of the Canadiana Collections

-In an effort to further enhance the discoverability of the Canadiana collections, KBART files have been shared with the following discovery systems: Alma, OCLC – WMS, SFX, 360KB, Ebsco Discovery Services, TrueSerials.
+In an effort to further enhance the discoverability of Héritage, a KBART file was created and has been incorporated into the following discovery systems: Alma, OCLC – WMS et WorldCat KB, SFX, 360KB, EBSCO Discovery Services, and TrueSerials.